 - Supporter's name, title, institution, and contact information are required.

 - Diverse supporters (i.e. individuals who are not currently/recently associated with the nominee’s institution) are strongly encouraged.

 Fellow submissions to the Annual Meeting receive the highest priority for acceptance as spoken presentations

 Eligible to submit nominations for Psychonomic Society awards, including:

 - Early Career Award

 - Select-Speaker Award (self-nominations encouraged)

-• The Chair of the Membership committee, as well as two additional members of the Governing Board, are appointed by Chair of the Governing Board for a one year term on the committee.
+The Chair of the Fellows Committee, as well as two additional members of the Governing Board, are appointed by Chair of the Governing Board for a one year term on the committee.

 • Fellows nominations (self-nominations are permitted) can be made by any Psychonomic Society member (Member, Fellow, or Emeritus categories) in good standing by the March 1 and September 1 nominations deadlines via the website.
 Graduate students are not eligible.

-• The Membership committee members review each nomination and make their recommendation to the Chair who then forwards the list to the Governing Board for final approval.
+• The Fellows Committee members review each nomination and make their recommendation to the Chair who then forwards the list to the Governing Board for final approval.

 • Successful candidates are notified by the Secretary between six and eight weeks after the deadline.